 Before we look at the system design elements, let's first look at the principles involved in protecting privacy, often referred to as fair information practices.

-2 Should you wish to have a better understanding of advanced card technologies, you may contact the Advanced Card Technology Association of Canada at (905) 420-3520 or visit its Web site at www.actcda.com.
+3 Should you wish to have a better understanding of advanced card technologies, you may contact Catherine Johnston, Advanced Card Technology Association of Canada, (905) 683-1442.

 Privacy Protection Principles